taroserigano/React_and_Redux_Specials/README.md

 - [**Blogging-Longing**](https://github.com/taroserigano/React-with-Redux/tree/master/Blogging-Longing) - This 3rd sample demonstrates how to implement Pages navigation within a ReactJS app through using `react-router` library.
 The sample also demonstrates building a Form through using [`redux-form`](https://www.npmjs.com/package/redux-form) library as well.

-- [**Keeper**](https://github.com/taroserigano/React-with-Redux/tree/master/Keeper) - A simple but powerful App that shows how React can efficiently create an app that lets your create, edit, and delete notes.

 - [**UnSplash-Pics-Finder**](https://github.com/taroserigano/React-with-Redux/tree/master/Pics-Finder) - A simple sample App that uses Unsplash API and lets you search through photo images you'd like to find.